Large-Scale Low-Rank Gaussian Process Prediction with Support Points

 In Figs.~\ref{fig:subfig:Set1} and \ref{fig:subfig:Set2}, the RMSPEs for $\tilde{f}_c$ and $\tilde{f}_{\hat c}$ decrease at first and then converge to the levels of $\hat{f}_c$ and $\hat{f}_{\hat c}$, respectively, as $k$ increases, regardless of the types of rep-points used.
 This result agrees with our theoretical results that $\tilde{f}_{\hat c}$ and $\hat f_{\hat c}$ may achieve the same convergence rate if $D_k^*$ (or rep-points) approximate $F_{\mathbf{x}}$ well enough and validates the efficiency of the rep-points.
-The solid lines representing SPs decline the fastest, whereas the dotted lines have the slowest drop, regardless of whether the imposed/estimated covariance is correct or not.
-This result indicates that SPs represent the $\{\mathbf{x}_i\}_{i=1}^n$ better than Grids.
+The solid lines representing SPs exhibit the fastest decline, regardless of whether the imposed/estimated covariance is correct or not.
+This result highlights the superior efficiency of SPs in representing the set $\{\mathbf{x}_i\}_{i=1}^n$.
+The performance of $k$-DPPs falls between that of SPs and Grids.
+Note that the $k$-DPP algorithm becomes unavailable as $\nu$ and $k$ increase.
+When the covariance is smoother, $k$-DPPs tend to be more dispersed.
+However, placing an excessive number of $k$-DPPs within a fixed domain would disrupt the negative correlations between them.
 Rands exhibit the worst performance because of the lack of the space-filling property.